Complex post-traumatic stress disorder. It is a condition where you experience symptoms of PTSD, which are.

 - Feeling suicidal.

-You might experience emotions flashbacks without even realising you’re having these, if an event, action or a feeling, from a phone ringing to someone saying a certain word, it might trigger that, pain, sadness, guilt or anger from your past.
-You might react to present moments where you’re not in danger, without realising you are having an emotional flashback.
+You might experience emotional flashbacks without even realising you’re having these.
+If an event, action or a feeling, from a phone ringing to someone saying a particular word, it might trigger that pain, sadness, guilt or anger from your past.
+You might react to present moments where you’re not in danger without realising you are having an emotional flashback.

 What causes CPTSD.